VladUsatii/p2pspec/docs/blocks/HEADER.md

 ### Timestamp

 The UTC timestamp rounded to the nearest int.
+It is stored as an 8 byte timestamp.

+NOTE: Timestamps in block headers and timestamps in account sharding determinants are two COMPLETELY different things.
+To see information on sharding, see the sharding folder in the parent directory.

 ### Target Encoded